KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

+#### Updating the Score

-Now let’s make the function which will update the score.
-This function will be able to do two things: increment score by one, and reset the score when game is being reset.
+Make the function that updates the score.

+This function does two things: increment the score by one and reset the score when the game is reset.

-We simply have a parameter `reset` to know about the reset situation.
+This requires a parameter, `reset`, for information about the reset.

-First we retrieve the `struct score` from the entity, then if reset is requested, we simply set the `value` to zero.
+To achieve this, retrieve the `struct score` from the entity.
+If a reset is requested, set the `value` to zero.

-If reset is not requested, then it will increment `value` by one, check if it’s higher than the `max_score`, and update `max_score` if `value` it is.
+If a reset is not requested, increment the `value` by one, check whether the value is higher than the `max_score`, and update the `max_score` if this is the case.

 ```
 void update_score(entt::registry &registry, entt::entity entity, bool reset = false) {